Uruguay national rugby union team

 Uruguay has consistently been one of the better fringe international sides in rugby union, having consistently beaten Tier 2/3 competition from across the globe.
 Uruguay won the South American Rugby Championship in 1981, the only time (pre-2014) that a team other than Argentina won the tournament.
-They came second on 19 occasions and third the remaining 9.
+They came second on 19 occasions and third on the remaining 9.
 As of 2012, Uruguay has been classified as a Tier 2 nation, which allows them to receive more funding from World Rugby.

 Their home stadium is Estadio Charrúa in Montevideo and holds up to 14,000 people.
 Estadio Domingo Burgueño has also been used for some fixtures in the Americas Rugby Championship.

-The nickname Los Teros refers to the national bird of Uruguay, the southern lapwing.
+The nickname Los Teros refers to the national bird of Uruguay, the southern lapwing (Vanellus chilensis).

 History

-1900s – 1960s
+1900s–60s

-Rugby union has been played on Uruguayan soil as possibly as early as the 19th century, with reports of rugby football being played as early as 1865, though the origins of rugby in Uruguay remain controversial.
-Regardless of whom played the first rugby match in Uruguay, it is clear that rugby was introduced in Uruguay by British immigrants in the 19th century, with the game being more popularized by the Congregation of Christian Brothers, who were of Irish origin.
+There are reports of rugby football being played in Uruguay as early as 1865.
+The game was introduced by British immigrants, with the game being more popularized by the Congregation of Christian Brothers, who were of Irish origin.
 Because of this, Uruguay has one of the oldest rugby cultures outside the British Isles, and one of the most established in the South America.

 Uruguay made their official international debut in 1948, in a game against Chile, which Uruguay lost 21–3.
 Following their debut match, they returned to competition in the Pan American Games, first against the more experienced Argentina, resulting in a 0–62 loss.
 Uruguay then faced Chile for the second time, defeating them by 8–3.
 The final match of the competition was a 17–10 win over Brazil.
 Uruguay thus became runners up in the first unofficial South American Rugby Championship.

 Uruguay, after a four years hiatus, played Chile in 1956, who defeated them by 6–3.
 In 1958, they played for the first official South American Rugby Championship, in a pool of three countries.
 They first played Chile, this time losing by 9–34.
 The Teros met again Argentina, having another loss, this time by 3–50.
 Uruguay managed to defeat Peru (10–6) in the last game.

 In 1960, Uruguay faced for the first time one of the powers of the Northern Hemisphere rugby, France XV, losing by 0–61 in Montevideo during a South American tour.
 Uruguay after this match entered their second South American Rugby Championship.
 They first won against Brazil in a close game (11–8), then losing to Chile (5–28) and Argentina (3–36) in the closest result to then between both countries.